oschwengers/bakta/README.md

 contig_3    contig_3    circular-plasmid
 ```

+## Web version

+For further convenience, we developed an accompanying web application available at https://bakta.computational.bio.

+This interactive web application provides an interactive genome browsers, aggregated feature counts and a searchable data table with detailed information on each predicted feature as well as dbxref-linked records to public databases.

+Of note, this web application can also be used to visualize offline annotation results conducted by using the command line version.
+Therefore, the web application provides an offline viewer accepting JSON result files which are parsed and visualized locally within the browser without sending any data to the server.

 ## Citation

 If you use Bakta in your research, please cite this paper:
 > Schwengers O., Jelonek L., Dieckmann M. A., Beyvers S., Blom J., Goesmann A. (2021).
 Bakta: rapid and standardized annotation of bacterial genomes via alignment-free sequence identification.
 Microbial Genomics, 7(11). https://doi.org/10.1099/mgen.0.000685

-Bakta is *standing upon the shoulder of giants* taking advantage of many great software tools and databases.
-If you find any of these particularly useful, please cite any of these primary sources, as well.
+Bakta is *standing on the shoulder of giants* taking advantage of many great software tools and databases.
+If you find any of these particularly useful, please cite these primary sources, as well.

 ### Tools